GeoffAWaddington/CSI30Wiki/FX-Parameter-Mapping-Actions.md

 CSI allows you to map plugin parameters to your control surface.
 See [[FX-and-Instrument-Mapping]] for details on how to create a .zon file for your effect or instrument (they're called FX zones, but work equally well for instruments).
 You'll also want to see [[Finding FXParam Numbers|FX-and-Instrument-Mapping#finding-fxparam-numbers]] for a quick and easy to way to get the FX Param # that you'll need for the mapping.

 ## FXParam
-Is the CSI action to control a plugin parameter.
-Let's say we've generated the [[Raw FX Zon File|FX Zones#Generating a Raw FX zon file]] for ReaComp, which looks like this...
+FXParam is the CSI action to control a plugin parameter.
+Let's say we've followed the steps in  [[Finding FXParam Numbers|FX-and-Instrument-Mapping#finding-fxparam-numbers]] and we can see that ReaComp's parameter list looks something like this...

 ```
 Zone "VST: ReaComp"